Skip to footer content

 Console.WriteLine(extractedText);

-// Optional: Get detailed results with bounding boxes
+// Optional: retrieve word-level bounding boxes

-using (var iter = page.GetIterator())
+using var iter = page.GetIterator();

 iter.Begin();